 Enter through Gate 10.

-Graduates will be seated by their school or college.
+Graduates will be seated by their schools or colleges.
 Marshals will assist students in finding their correct section.

 There will be no graduate processional for the Spring Undergraduate Commencement ceremony.